 Nevertheless, my attention was once again brought back to Spanx.
 The brand’s faux leather leggings have created quite the stir on social media and everyone’s sister, cousin-once-removed, mother, grandmother and friend of a friend has tried them – most adored= them.

 And as I am basic and like to jump on the bandwagon of anything worth a good click, I tried them too.

 The problem with faux-leather leggings is coverage is lacking.
 My bum jiggles like a Hawaiian dashboard doll – I need thick material to envelop my bump.
-Leggings will not do this, so a longer length top or jumper which covers the derriere is a must.
+Leggings will not do this, so a longer-length top or jumper which covers the derriere is a must.

 Those in the know advise purchasing them in a size smaller than you are.
 Spanx material stretches and for maximum longevity and hold it makes sense to do so.

 Truth be told it was a tight squeeze.
 Imagine the smallest hole and then picture the biggest object trying to get into said hole; this was me versus the Spanx.
 I honestly believed I couldn’t do it.
 Would they tear?
-Would they get stuck half-way?
+Would they get stuck halfway?
 Would they cut off my circulation?
 Would I die from lack of oxygen because of the Spanx?

 It really was terrifying.
-In those 2 minutes of pulling, tugging and shoving, I sweated more than a marathon runner.
+In those two minutes of pulling, tugging and shoving, I sweated more than a marathon runner.
 Honestly, I nearly gave up twice.
 I was lying on the bed, legs flying everywhere and body gyrating – my body convulsing just so I could wear a pair of leggings.